Ticao Island

 Ticao Island is an island with a total land area of 334 km2.
 It is one of the three major islands of Masbate province in the Philippines.
 It is separated from the Bicol Peninsula by the Ticao Pass.
 The other two major islands are Masbate Island (3290 km2) and Burias Island (424 km2).

 The island is divided into the municipalities of Batuan, Monreal, San Fernando and its mother-town, San Jacinto.

 San Miguel Island is located "just off the northern tip" of Ticao Island.
+The year 1818 census shows that Ticao island had 266 native families and 8 Spanish-Filipino families.